 Key Differences Between Annuity and Pension Plans

-Let’s delve into the difference between annuity and pension plans.
+Let’s delve into the main points of difference between annuity and pension plans.

 The primary difference between annuity and pension plans lies in their purpose and structure.

-- Pension Plans are designed to help individuals build a retirement corpus
+- Pension Plans are designed to help individuals build a retirement corpus.
+You save during your earning years, and these savings grow into a fund meant to support you later in life.

-- Annuity Plans focus on providing a consistent income post-retirement.
+- Annuity Plans focus on providing a consistent income after-retirement.
+They help you convert your accumulated savings into guaranteed payouts.

-- In a Pension Plan, you pay regular premiums during your working years, and upon retirement, you receive regular payouts.
+- In a private Pension Plan, you make regular contributions during your working years, and upon retirement, you receive regular payouts.

 - Conversely, an Annuity Plan requires a one-time lump sum investment that is converted into regular payouts.

 - Annuity Plans often offer more flexibility in terms of payout options.
-You can choose immediate or deferred annuities based on your financial situation.
+You can choose between fixed or market-linked income options, short-term or lifelong payouts, immediate or deferred payouts, and even joint-life protection.

 - Pension Plans, however, generally follow a more rigid structure due to their dual-phase nature.